VishnuMaheshKaate/VishnuMaheshKaate/README.md

 - 👋 Hi, I’m @VishnuMaheshKaate
 - 👀 I’m interested in Tech with all
-- 🌱 I’m currently learning SAP S/4 HANA and all related fields
+- 🌱 I’m currently learning AI/Machine Learning and all related fields
 - 💞️ I’m looking to collaborate on AI Image Processing
-- 📫 How to reach me https://www.linkedin.com/in/vmrkaate/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a Techie who hate calculus.